Department of Medicine Geriatric Medicine Banner

 Dr. Jacqueline McMillan

-A Clinical Assistant Professor in the Department of Medicine and Community Health Sciences.
-She is site lead for Calgary for the Canadian Longitudinal Study on Aging.
-She has recently taken on the role of Co-Chair for the CIHR Clinical Trials Group HIV and Aging Research Development Team.
-Her work focuses on knowledge synthesis, large health data studies including prospective data and health services data to answer important questions facing frail older adults.
-Much of her work focuses on persons living with HIV, and issues including the psychosocial determinants of health, COVID-19, cognition, falls, and polypharmacy.
+Assistant Professor in the Department of Medicine and Community Health Sciences.
+She is local Principal Investigator for the Canadian Longitudinal Study on Aging and Co-Chair for the CIHR Clinical Trials Group HIV and Aging Research Development Team.
+She is Assistant Program Director for the Royal College of Physicians and Surgeons Clinician Investigator Program at the University of Calgary.
+Her research focuses on knowledge synthesis and large health data studies including prospective data and health services data to answer important questions facing frail older adults.
+Much of her work focuses on older adults living with HIV, including frailty, falls, polypharmacy, cognitive decline, social isolation and loneliness.
 She is a full member of the O'Brien Institute of Public Health.

 Dr. Krista Reich

-A Clinical Assistant Professor in the Department of Medicine, recently hired in 2022.
-Her research methods focuses on knowledge synthesis, administrative data and prioritization methods.
-Her work focuses on the improving the perioperative care for older adults through improving clinical processes and access to geriatricians.
-She is a full member of the O'Brien Institute of Public Health.
+A Clinical Assistant Professor in the Department of Medicine and Community Health Sciences, having joined the faculty in 2022.
+Her research expertise centers on knowledge translation, administrative data, and prioritization methods.
+Dr. Reich’s work is dedicated to enhancing perioperative care for older adults by optimizing clinical processes and improving access to geriatric specialists.
+She is also a full member of the O'Brien Institute for Public Health.

 Our research team has continued to grow over the past number of years through recruitment of junior geriatrician researchers, and as of July 2022 there were five research faculty members.
 We are now one of the larger groups of geriatrician researchers within Canada, and have led research Nationally through our leadership roles within the Canadian Longitudinal Study on Aging and the Canadian Frailty Network (just to name a few collaborations).
 We hold tri-council and other national/provincial funding grants, have published extensively, and have supervised numerous graduate, undergraduate and postgraduate research students.
 Our researchers are recognized both nationally and internationally for their impact in the field of geriatric medicine research, for example Dr. David Hogan received the 2019 AMA Medal for Distinguished Service, Dr. Holroyd-Leduc was elected into the Canadian Academy of Health Sciences in 2022, and Dr. Zahra Goodarzi was recognized as a Calgary Top 40 Under 40 by Avenue Magazine in 2021.